Hope For The "Undermothered" Child

 9. Mother as protector

-10. Mother as a home base – the place where you can always to back to for refueling comfort and support.
+10. Mother as a home base – the place where you can always go back to for refueling, comfort, and support.

-The "undermothered" child doesn't have a mother to play many of these roles.
-As a result, the "undermothered" child feels alone in the world.
+The “undermothered” child feels alone in the world.
 Adrift.
-This is because they don't have a mother who is a first responder.
-The person they can call in an emergency.
-They don't have a mother who is their nurturer or cheerleader.
-They don't have a mother who is a home base.
-The person they can always come back to for refueling, comfort, and support--when the world knocks you down.
-The "undermothered" child doesn't have that and feels alone.
+This is because she doesn't have a mother who is a first responder.
+The person she can call in an emergency.
+She doesn't have a mother who is her nurturer or cheerleader.
+She doesn't have a mother who is a home base.
+The person she can always come back to for refueling, comfort, and support--when the world knocks you down, and you feel alone in the world.
+The undermothered child doesn't have this and she feels alone in the world.
 This is especially painful if you are single and don't have the comfort and support of a loving partner.
 You really do feel alone.

 Hope for the "Undermothered" Child

-If you are an “undermothered” child, there is hope.
+If you are “undermothered”, there is hope.
 Jasmin notes on p.5,

 “The good news is that the deficits of inadequate mothering can be made up for later-maybe not completely, but more significantly than we usually dare to hope.
 We can heal the unloved child within and become empowered, loving adults.
 This is a journey worth talking.” p.5